 The first column describes the genomic feature.
-Protein pairs in the essentiality data can take on three discrete values (EE, both essential; NN, both non-essential; and NE, one essential and one not), while the values for mRNA expression correlations range on a continuous scale between -1.0 and +1.0; functional similarity counts are integers between 1 and ~18 million.
-We binned the mRNA expression correlation values into 19 bins and the functional similarity counts into 5 bins.
-The second column gives the number of protein pairs with a particular feature value (i.e., 'EE') drawn from the whole yeast interactome (~18M pairs).
-Columns 'pos' and 'neg' give the overlap of these pairs with the 8,250 gold-standard positives and 2,708,746 gold-standard negatives.
-The final three columns give the conditional probabilities and the likelihood ratio L.
+Protein pairs in the essentiality data can take on three discrete values (EE, both essential; NN, both non-essential; and NE, one essential and one not), while the values for mRNA expression correlations range on a continuous scale between -1.0 and +1.0; functional similarity counts are integers between 1 and \sim 18 million.
+We binned the mRNA expression correlation values into 19 intervals and the functional similarity counts into 5 intervals.
+The second column gives the number of protein pairs with a particular feature value (i.e., 'EE') drawn from the whole yeast interactome (\sim 18M pairs).
+Columns "pos" and "neg" give the overlap of these pairs with the 8,250 gold-standard positives and the 2,708,746 gold-standard negatives.
+The last three columns on the right give the conditional probabilities of the feature values -- P(feature valuelpos) and P(feature valuelneg) -- and the likelihood ratio L, the ratio of these two conditional probabilities.